Sitecore/Sitecore.Pathfinder/README.md

-list-items | Lists the Sitecore items in the project. list-project | Lists the project items (Sitecore items and files). new-project | Initializes the project. pack-dependencies | Creates a Nuget package for Sitecore package in the [Project]/sitecore.project/packages directory. pack-nuget | Creates a Nuget package from the project. publish-database | Publishes a Sitecore database (usually the master database). rename | Finds all project items that references the specified project item (EXPERIMENTAL). show-metrics | Shows various information about the project. sync-website | Synchronizes project and the website. validate-website | Runs the Sitecore Rocks SitecoreCop on the website.
+list-items | Lists the Sitecore items in the project. list-project | Lists the project items (Sitecore items and files). new-project | Initializes the project. pack-dependencies | Creates a NuGet package for Sitecore package in the [Project]/sitecore.project/packages directory. pack-NuGet | Creates a NuGet package from the project. publish-database | Publishes a Sitecore database (usually the master database). rename | Finds all project items that references the specified project item (EXPERIMENTAL). show-metrics | Shows various information about the project. sync-website | Synchronizes project and the website. validate-website | Runs the Sitecore Rocks SitecoreCop on the website.

+#### Scripts (PowerShell, .cmd, .bat)
+It is also possible to run scripts (PowerShell, .cmd or .bat) through Pathfinder, e.g. `scc install-fakedb.ps1`.
+Whenever a task name ends with ".ps1", ".cmd" or ".bat", the task is assumed to be a script file.

+Pathfinder will look in the [Project]/sitecore.project/scripts and [Tools]/files/scripts directories for the script file.

+For PowerShell scripts Pathfinder passes the build context object, [Tools], [Project], [Website] and [Data] directories as parameters.

 ### Building
 The build tool chain is specified in the build-project/tasks configuration setting.
-The default value is ``"check-project write-exports pack-nuget copy-dependencies copy-package install-package publish-database show-metrics"``.
+The default value is ``"check-project write-exports pack-NuGet copy-dependencies copy-package install-package publish-database show-metrics"``.

 1. Check the project for warnings and errors.
 Any errors will stop the build.
 2. Writes export declarations to the [Project]/sitecore.project/exports.xml file.
-3. Create a Nuget package from the project.
+3. Create a NuGet package from the project.
 4. Copy dependency files from the [Project]/sitecore.project/packages directory to the website ([DataFolder]/Pathfinder/Available).
 5. Copy package [Project]/sitecore.project/Sitecore.nupkg to the website ([Data]/Pathfinder/Available).
 6. Install the package by making a request to the website: [Website]/sitecore/shell/client/Applications/Pathfinder/InstallPackage